The Metric System of Measurement

 The Metric System is a decimal system of measurement based on the number ten (10).

-The United States uses the English System of measurement.
+The United States uses Customary Units from the English (Imperial) System of measurement.

 "Magnum est ut inter sese colloqui possint periti in scientiae rebus."